-2021/22 has been another very challenging year due to the continued impacts of coronavirus, ongoing demand pressures on several key services and the continued delivery of the substantial savings programme needed to keep the budget affordable and sustainable at the same time dealing with the stabilisation and recovery plan of the airport.
-This shows good financial management and ensuring the resilience of both the Council and its subsidiaries which are vital for the recovery of the local economy.
+Similar to 2021/22, 2022/23 has been another very challenging year due to the continued impacts of coronavirus, ongoing demand pressures on several key services and the continued delivery of the substantial savings programme needed to keep the budget affordable and sustainable at the same time dealing with the continuation of the recovery plan for the airport.
+This shows good financial management and ensuring the resilience of both the Council and its subsidiaries which are vital for the prosperity of the local economy.